azureDisaster/azureDisasterRelief/README.md

 [![Build Status](https://dev.azure.com/AzureDisaster/Wheel%20Of%20Fortune/_apis/build/status/azureDisaster.wheel_of_fortune?branchName=master)](https://dev.azure.com/AzureDisaster/Wheel%20Of%20Fortune/_build/latest?definitionId=1&branchName=master)

 # Wheel of Fortune
 A basic wheel of fortune console app!
+Version 2.0!

 ## Getting Started
 Fork this repo and clone it locally.
 Open the file called 'WheelOfFortune.sln' in Visual Studio.
 Once you click run, the game will begin.